 Employers don’t just want to be told that you’re good at your job — they want to see it.

-Good resume words not only command the hiring manager’s attention by setting you apart from the competition, but they also more clearly illustrate your strengths to hiring managers.
+Good resume words not only command the hiring manager’s attention by highlighting the difference between you and the competition, but they also more clearly illustrate your strengths to hiring managers.

 For instance, here are two versions of a bullet point from a candidate’s resume experience section.
 The first sentence does not use resume power words:

-Here’s that same bullet point, but optimized using resume action words (the action words have been highlighted):
+Here’s that same bullet, but with the language optimized using resume action words (the action words have been highlighted):

-“Developed a new cold call sales strategy, generating over $4,610 in sales.”
+“Developed a new sales strategy, generating over $4,700 in revenue for our line of handmade articles of clothing.”

 Which resume action words should I use?